sapcc/lyra-cli/README.md

- Command line interface for new automation service for monsoon converged cloud
+ Command line interface for the new monsoon converged cloud automation service
 ===============================================================================